 The big difference the court latched onto was that Chet could exercise his option under the RTP agreements at any time whereas the comparable was exercisable only at the death of Barneson or in the exercise of a right of first refusal.
 But this arrangement under the RTP agreements was one where the option was not going to be exercised in any event for a considerable length of time.
 There would be no reason to exercise the option until the company had grown by 23 times its value!!
 (The IRS's expert valued the shares at \$0.51/share.
 Even in that expert's view, the company would have to grow by 22 times before it would be "in the money" [\$11.83 - \$0.51 = \$11.32; \$11.32/\$0.51 = 22.20, or 2,220%].)
-The court observed that based on the assumptions of Chet and Barneson in their arm's length negotiation in 1993, "the RTP agreements would have both died within that 50-70 year time frame.
+The court observed that based on the assumptions of Chet and Barneson in their arm's length negotiation in 1993, "the RTP agreements would have taken between 50 and 70 years to reach an 'in the money' value."
+Chet's parents would have both died within that 50-70 year time frame.
 Even if the RTP agreements had been exercisable only at death, the expectation at the time they signed the agreements was that they would not have been exercised before that time anyway.
 In that respect, the timing of purchases under the two agreements was not that different.